 File upload error - unable to create a temporary file in Unknown on line 0

-It may also be that after fixing open_basedir
+It may also be that after fixing open_basedir, a new error appears:

 “The uploaded file could not be moved to wp-content/uploads/…”